wencanmao/wencanmao.github.io/_pages/about.md

 - *2019.09 - 2019.12*, Pedagogical training, DEPARTMENT OF INFORMATION AND COMMUNICATION ENGINEERING, Aalto University, Finland.

 # 📝 Research Funding and Grants
-- FY 2027, DAAD-JSPS: Bilateral Joint Research Project, **co-PI**, applied with the National Institute of Informatics (NII), Japan & the University of Tokyo, Japan & the University of Göttingen, Germany, submitted.
+- FY 2027, DAAD-JSPS: Bilateral Joint Research Project, **Co-PI**, applied with the National Institute of Informatics (NII), Japan & the University of Tokyo, Japan & the University of Göttingen, Germany, submitted.
 - FY 2027, EIG CONCERT-Japan: Joint Call on AI-Powered Robotics for Real-World Applications, **Co-PI**, applied with the National Institute of Informatics (NII), Japan & the University of Tokyo, Japan & Ruhr-University Bochum (RUB), Germany & Industrial Research Institute for Automation and Measurements (PIAP), Poland & Spanish National Research Council (CSIC), Spain, submitted.
 - FY 2027, JSPS Grant-in-Aid for Scientific Research (B), **Co-PI**, applied with the National Institute of Informatics (NII), Japan & the University of Tokyo, Japan, submitted.
 - 01/05/2023-31/07/2023, Aalto University Technology Support Foundation, **single applicant**, accepted.